pressoholics/prso-gravity-forms-adv-uploader/readme.txt

 More info over at GitHub (https://github.com/pressoholics/prso-gravity-forms-adv-uploader).

+= Entries are not appearing in admin area =

+Gravity forms requires that each form has at least 1 gravity forms field to show results.
+So if you have just the uploader in your form try adding a text field or something similar.
+I will look into a work around in future updates.

 = Videos are not uploaded to YouTube =

 The YouTube uploader requires PHP iconv extension to work.
 Ask your host to install it for you.